JPE3/ZealDocs/README.md

 ```

 [^1]: This repository contains, in folder `(setup)`, an install copy of python version 3.12.5.
-[^2]: Instructions to follow.
-[^3]: For added security, when opening firewall and router ports for the SQL Server and API hosts, determine what the IP address calling these services will be.
+[^2]: For added security, when opening firewall and router ports for the SQL Server and API hosts, determine what the IP address calling these services will be.
 Set the source to be that address only.
-[^4]: As of 2024/09/15 a test version of the API is available on the Azure test host.
+[^3]: As of 2024/09/22 a test version of the API is available on the Azure test host.
 Get the `<host address>`, `<host port>`, and API key from Jonathan.
 The test API is connected to a test copy of Zeal's SQL
       Server database.
 Aether's Zoho developer will use this host during Zoho development.
-      Note that the API is now using an API key as authentication.
-It has not yet been implemented with HTTPS.
+      Note that the API is now using an API key as authentication and has been implemented as HTTPS.
-[^5]: For dev work and testing use `uvicorn`.
+[^4]: For dev work and testing use `uvicorn`.
 For production use `gunicorn`.
 Instructions for `gunicorn` to follow.
-[^6]: Host = 0.0.0.0 means listen for requests from any ip4 address.
+[^5]: Host = 0.0.0.0 means listen for requests from any ip4 address.
 For added security determine what the IP address calling these services will be.
-Set the host to be that address only.
+Set the host to listen on that address only.
-[^7]: You will probably want to configure your API server to start the API automatically at startup.
+[^6]: You will probably want to configure your API server to start the API automatically at startup.
 I have created a batch file that I schedule to run at startup using Task Scheduler.